eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

 - Events and parent are two new components types.
 - Besides Che it’s used by the OpenShift Developer Console, `odo` and the [Devfile Docker plugin](https://github.com/devfile/devfile-docker-plugin).

-The documentation for Devfile v2.1 is [https://devfile.io/docs/devfile/2.1.0/](https://devfile.io/docs/devfile/2.1.0/user-guide/index.html) and a migration to v2 guide
+The documentation for Devfile v2.1 is [https://devfile.io/docs/devfile/2.1.0/](https://devfile.io/docs/devfile/2.1.0/user-guide/index.html).
+A [migration guide from v1 to v2 of the specification](https://devfile.io/docs/devfile/2.1.0/user-guide/migrating-to-devfile-v2.html) is included.

 ### A new way to specify the editor and its plugins
 As mentioned above, version 2 of the Devfile, doesn’t include cheEditor and chePlugins component types anymore.